-- Mount the lower L-shaped mounting bracket at the desired height.
-Tighten the M4 screws with a tightening torque of 2 Nm. - Mount the retaining plate of the L-shaped mounting bracket so that the end part of the device protrudes by no more than 1 mm over the upper fitting surface of the plate. - Use Clamp the device in the lower L-shaped mounting bracket and align with the respective reference marks while doing so. - \$ Fasten the L part of the upper L-shaped mounting bracket with the M3 screws.
+- Solution Would be a series of the series - Solution Would be set to be a set of the L-shaped mounting bracket so that the end part of the device protrudes by no more than 1 mm over the upper fitting surface of the plate. - Clamp the device in the lower L-shaped mounting bracket and align with the respective reference marks while doing so. - Fasten the L part of the upper L-shaped mounting bracket with the M3 screws.
 Tighten the M3 screws with a tightening torque of 1.2 Nm.

-- 1 M3x8 UNI 9327 screws, tightening torque: 1.2 Nm max - 2 Retaining plate of the upper L-shaped mounting bracket - 3 M4x10 UNI 9327 screws, tightening torque: 2 Nm max - 4 Lower L-shaped mounting bracket
+1 M3x8 UNI 9327 screws, tightening torque: 1.2 Nm max 2 Potaining plate of the upper L shaped mounting breaket

-Fig. 6.8: Mounting with L-shaped mounting brackets
+- 2 Retaining plate of the upper L-shaped mounting bracket 3 M4x10 UNI 9327 screws, tightening torque: 2 Nm max - 4 Lower L-shaped mounting bracket - Fig. 6.8: Mounting with L-shaped mounting brackets